A file named

 build makefile is executed.

-When building packages, a new directory named
+When building packages, the package building tool shall create a new directory named

 For each binary package, the